Race-blind redistricting? Democrats incredulous at GOP maps

 North Carolina’s redistricting legal fight is part of why the new race-blind approach caught on.

 The Republican-controlled legislature has complete control of redistricting; its maps cannot be vetoed by its Democratic governor.
 A federal court in 2016 found North Carolina Republicans improperly crammed Black voters into two congressional districts to dilute African American votes elsewhere.
-It ordered the map redrawn.
-That updated map was the basis of the 2019 Supreme Court case.
+It ordered the map redrawn, and in a separate case another panel of judges found that dozens of state legislative districts were illegal racial gerrymanders as well.
+The updated congressional map was the basis of the 2019 Supreme Court case.

 But, barely two months later, a North Carolina state court found the GOP advantage in some of the redrawn state legislative maps still violated the state constitution.
 Based on this and other rulings, Republicans redrew the maps once again in late 2019, this time saying they weren’t looking at racial or partisan data, and they passed legal muster.